jingedawang/AIConsciousnessWatch/Report-en.md

 | **N-3 Recurrent Processing Theory** | Whether the system satisfies Recurrent Processing Theory, whether there are feed-forward-feedback recurrent signal loops rather than pure feed-forward pathways. |
 | **N-4 Higher-order Theory** | Whether the system satisfies Higher-order Theory, can form higher-order representations of mental states. |

-#### Level 3: Artificial Psychology Level — The Functions and Behaviors of Consciousness
+#### 5.3 Psychology Level: The Functions and Behaviors of Consciousness

 **Core Question:** Does this AI demonstrate complex cognitive functions and social behaviors related to advanced consciousness?